 However, there are many drawbacks to WordPress that you will want to consider as well.
-For starters, WordPress is not a hosted solution, meaning that you will need to be responsible for plugging in all of the “backend” things like a server, email hosting, and more.
+WordPress is not a hosted solution, meaning that you will need to be responsible for plugging in all of the “backend” things like a server, email hosting, and more.
 In addition, relying too heavily on WordPress plugins can run the risk of building a site on a theme or tool from a third-party developer that stops being supported or is no longer compatible after a WordPress core update.

-One of the major drawbacks of Squarespace is that it is a subscription model that requires you to continue to pay for the service, or your site will go offline.
+One of the significant drawbacks of Squarespace is that it is a subscription model that requires you to continue to pay for the service, or your site will go offline.
 You may be able to migrate certain aspects of your site to other hosting platforms if you decide that the Squarespace ecosystem is no longer a good fit for your needs; however, things like your extensions will likely not make the jump.
-Additionally, you will need to pay for many of the premium extensions, meaning that your base monthly cost is likely to increase.
+Additionally, you will need to pay for many premium extensions, meaning your base monthly cost is likely to increase.

 However, if you are looking for a platform to build a comprehensive website, then Strikingly probably isn’t the best choice for you.
 This product focuses on a niche, and they do it well, but this platform will not do what you want it to do if you are trying to build a full-scale site for your business or service.
-One of the other drawbacks to consider is the fact that it is difficult to rank well on Google or Bing with a one-pager, as the crawlers typically prefer full sites with a range of pages, tags, and content to index.
+One of the other drawbacks to consider is that it is difficult to rank well on Google or Bing with a one-pager, as the crawlers typically prefer full sites with a range of pages, tags, and content to index.

-One of the biggest problems with the GoDaddy builder is that there is limited support for sites built on older versions of this platform.
+One of the biggest problems with the GoDaddy builder is limited support for sites built on older versions of this platform.
 Unless the company changes this with future updates, you may run into issues with your site as the product continues to be updated.
 Additionally, you will want to consider your SEO needs while exploring the plan options because you will not be able to access many of the SEO tools with the lower-tier plans.